maxplanck-ie/snakepipes/docs/content/workflows/ChIPseq.rst

 Spikein Normalization
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If chromatin from an external organism was spikein in, it is possible to obtain spikein-derived scaling factors for the ChIP (and input) samples with the flag ``--useSpikeInForNorm``.
-This requires providing a hybrid bam file, with reads aligned to a hybrid genome of host and spikein chromosomes.
-Spikein chromosome extention can be specified with `--spikeinExt`.
-Scale factors can be obtained either from whole spikein genome in the ChIP samples, from windows centered on TSS in the spikein genome in the ChIP samples, or from whole spikein genome in the input samples .
-The default scale factors from whole spikein genome in the ChIP samples can be changed to something else with ``--getSizeFactorsFrom``.
+This requires providing either the output of a DNAmapping workflow run involving mapping to a hybrid genome and calling ``--useSpikeInForNorm`` to the ChIPseq workflow with ``-d`` or passing host bam files to the ChIPseq workflow with ``--fromBAM`` together with the spikein size factor file with ``--spikeinSizeFactorsFile``.
+See coobook section for example usage.

 DESeq2-style scaling factors produced with deepTools multiBamSummary will then be used to create bam coverage tracks and passed to CSAW as size Factors if sample sheet is provided.